 November 14, 2017

 If you are bitten, you should put an ice pack on the bite immediately and seek medical attention.
-If you can, bring the offending spider with you to the doctor or hospital.
-The bite is not painful at first but in the hours and days that follow the bite it can become very painful and pain medications are usually prescribed.
-The bite can also result in painful ulcers and secondary infections, which may be more of a problem than the venom itself if not cared for properly.
+If you can, bring the spider with you to the doctor or hospital.
+The bite isn't painful at first but in the hours and days following the bite, it can become very painful and pain medication is usually prescribed.
+These bites can also result in painful ulcers and secondary infections, which may be more of a threat than the venom itself if not cared for properly.

-Identifying the brown recluse spider can be a little tricky because it has a similar look to many other spiders (which is why it’s a good idea to take it with you when you seek treatment).
-In general, brown recluse spiders are a little less than an inch in size, have a fuzzy looking body, and unlike most spiders possess only six eyes instead of the usual eight.
+Identifying the brown recluse spider can be a little tricky because it has a similar look to many other spiders (which is why it’s a good idea to take the spider with you when you seek medical treatment).
+In general, brown recluse spiders are a little less than an inch in size, have a fuzzy-looking body, and unlike most spiders have only six eyes instead of the usual eight.
 Brown recluse spiders range in color from light to medium brown but can sometimes look whitish or even dark brown.
 Their body sections can be different colors and the eight spindly legs can be a different color than the body.
 These spiders can be identified from other similar-looking spiders found in our area of Texas by the violin or fiddle-shaped marking found on their body.

 Black widow spiders are much more easily identifiable that the brown recluse.
 The female black widow has a black body and legs with a characteristic red hourglass shape on the abdomen while the males tend to have various red markings or stripes on their bodies.
-The females are much larger than the males, which are generally about a half inch in size.
+The females are much larger than the males, which are generally about a half-inch in size.
 Black widow spiders have a deadly reputation, but it’s unwarranted.
-While the bite is painful, it is almost never fatal.
+While the bite is painful, it's almost never fatal.
 The latrotoxin in the venom can cause muscle pain, sweating, an irregular heartbeat, abdominal cramps and more.
 Symptoms can last from a few days to a week, occasionally longer but subside within 24 hours of treatment.
-Black widow spiders are not aggressive and tend to stay hidden in dark animal holes, wood piles and other undisturbed places.
-If they do bite, it’s only when provoked or squeezed.
-About 2200 people are bitten by black widow spiders yearly.
+Black widows are not aggressive and tend to stay hidden in dark animal holes, woodpiles, and other undisturbed places.
+If they do bite, it’s only when provoked.
+About 2,200 people are bitten by black widow spiders yearly.